 This gluten-free cornbread is perfect on its own, with some hearty chili or as the base for a Thanksgiving gluten-free cornbread stuffing.
 I also use it to make my husband’s favorite baseball watching snack.
 He loves pigs in a blanket but they are not on my gluten-free list.
 So I use a mini muffin tin, add a dollop of this batter, a mini hot dog and you have a perfect hybrid of hot dog on a stick and pig in a blanket.
 These gluten-free corn dog bites fly off the plate at my parties.

 Gluten-Free Flour – I have used several different gluten-free flour blends for this recipe and they all worked well.
-My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.
-It lends better flavor to gluten-free baked goods than your average rice flour blend.

 Here is my special flour blend that I love for this recipe and many more of my gluten-free recipes:

 - 1 c sweet white sorghum flour

 - 1/3 c tapioca starch

 This blend gives wonderful flavor to gluten-free baked goods moreso than the average rice flour blend.

 For a more simple DIY gluten-free flour blend see the notes in the recipe card or my blog post on gluten-free flours and flour blends